 Be clear about your expectations for your children's behavior

 It's natural to want to show off your children to relatives and friends on holidays.
-But try to avoid battles that will ruin the day for all of you, such as insisting that your children wear a special outfit or a hairstyle they hate.
+But, try to avoid battles that will ruin the day for all of you, such as insisting that your children wear a special outfit or a hairstyle they hate.
 Give your children some say in what to wear whenever possible.

 When visiting others, try to achieve a balance between being a good guest and doing what is best for your children.
 For instance, an older infant experiencing stranger anxiety may get upset being passed from one adoring relative to the next.
-If your highly energetic four-year-old doesn't do well opening too many gifts in front of a large group, save some of them for later when the group has broken up.
+If your highly energetic toddler doesn't do well opening too many gifts in front of a large group, save some of them for later when the group has broken up.
 If you explain the situation, most people will understand.